 I am an Assistant Professor at the Josef Korbel School of International Studies at the University of Denver, where I am affiliated with the Sié Chéou-Kang Center for International Security and Diplomacy.
 I am also the Research Director of the Inclusive Global Leadership Initiative (IGLI), and Co-Director (with Erica Chenoweth) of the 2017 IGLI Summer Institute.

 I am a political sociologist with a focus on mass violence, gender, politics, and development.
 My current research agenda examines the political and social consequences armed conflict.
-My first book, War, Women, and Power in Rwanda and Bosnia-Herzegovina, is forthcoming at Cambridge University Press.
-The book draws from over 250 interviews with women in Rwanda and Bosnia to investigate the impact of war violence on women's political mobilization.
+My first book, War, Women, and Power: From Violence to Mobilization in Rwanda and Bosnia-Herzegovina, will come out with Cambridge University Press in 2018.
+The book draws from over 260 interviews with women in Rwanda and Bosnia to investigate the impact of war violence on women's political mobilization.
 I define "politics" broadly, seeing women's participation in community organizations and in public spaces as an extension of their political agency.
 In the project I integrate a feminist, gender-focused perspective into historical institutionalist research on the long-term social and political consequences of war.